godaddy/gasket/packages/gasket-resolve/docs/api.md

 <a name="pluginIdentifier"></a>

 ## pluginIdentifier() : [<code>createPackageIdentifier</code>](#createPackageIdentifier)
-Make identifiers for plugins
+Create package identifiers for Gasket plugins

 **Kind**: global function
 <a name="presetIdentifier"></a>

 ## presetIdentifier() : [<code>createPackageIdentifier</code>](#createPackageIdentifier)
-Make identifiers for presets
+Create package identifiers for Gasket presets

 **Kind**: global function
 <a name="PluginDesc"></a>